Old British coins

 Numismatics, the study and collection of currency offers a unique window into history.
 Coins can reveal much about the economic, political and cultural climate of past eras.

-In Britain, coins have been minted since ancient times with Celtic tribes and Roman occupiers being among the first to strike coins on the island.
+In Britain, coins have been minted since ancient times with Celtic tribes and Roman occupiers being among the first regimes to strike coins on the island.

 As the centuries passed, British coinage evolved to reflect the reigning monarch and events of the day.
 Some of the most fascinating old British coins date from the medieval period.